iliasReddad/DevsOps/README.md

 # *Running the project*
 The application uses Spring Boot, so it is easy to run.
 You can start it any of a few ways:

-# *Run the main method from SpringThymleafJpaApplication:*
+*Run the main method from SpringThymleafJpaApplication

-Use the Maven Spring Boot plugin: mvn spring-boot:run
+*Use the Maven Spring Boot plugin: mvn spring-boot:run

 # *Viewing the running application*
 To view the running application, visit http://localhost:8080 in your browser